 Attendance: Attending class regularly is foundational to learning.
-Your attendance grade is based on the number of class sessions you are present for.
+Your attendance grade is based on the number of class periods you are present for.
 Please arrive on time and be prepared to learn.
-You are permitted to miss one class period without impact to your attendance grade, although any missed engagement activities will incur a score of zero.
+You are permitted to miss up to three class periods without impact to your attendance grade, although any missed engagement activities will incur a score of zero.
 Additional unexcused absences and inappropriate or disruptive classroom behavior will result in a reduction of your attendance grade.